Clearford Announces Results for the fiscal year ended December 31, 2016

-During the quarter, the Company continued to focus on the marketing and sales of Clearford One™ in Ontario and India and the continued growth and profitability of its subsidiary UV Pure Technologies Inc.
+During the fiscal year, the Company continued to focus on the marketing and sales of Clearford One® in Ontario and India and the continued growth and profitability of its subsidiary UV Pure Technologies Inc. (UV Pure).

-Costs of sales increased to $2,822,873 during the year from $382,063 in the prior year due to Clearford OneTM project implementations and the addition of UV Pure for the full fiscal year.
+Costs of sales decreased to $2,296,212 during the year from $2,822,873 in the prior year due to completion of the lower margin Clearford One® projects and the increase in sales by UV Pure during the fiscal year.

-Sales and marketing costs increased to $1,601,763 from $958,177 in the prior year reflecting additional sales efforts for Clearford OneTM in Ontario and the addition of UV Pure for the full fiscal year.
+Sales and marketing costs decreased to $1,500,336 from $1,601,763 in the prior year reflecting additional sales efforts for Clearford One® in Ontario resulting in less international travel.
+This was partially offset by UV Pure incremental sales costs for its full-time sales force in 2016.

 Neither the TSX Venture Exchange nor its Regulation Services Provider (as that term is defined in the policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of this release.